mirayatech/NinjaSketch/README.md

 Finally, I added testing with Cypress and Testing Library.
 I conducted end-to-end tests on drawing and manipulating text, lines, rectangles, and freehand drawings to make sure everything worked smoothly.

+Along the way, while building everything, I took notes on what I've learned so I don't miss out on it.
+I also documented the behind-the-scenes processes every time a feature was added.
+This way, I understood what I've built.
+The funny thing is, as soon as I started to document what happened behind the scenes and the features I've added, it made me realize that we fully understand something once we've actually taken a step back, thought about it, and documented what we've done.
+I think this is a good practice to follow when learning something new.

+## 📚 What I Learned

+During this project, I've picked up important skills and a better understanding of complex ideas, which improved my logical thinking.
+Here's what I've learned:

+### 🧠 `useHistory` Hook:

+- **Logical Thinking**: Creating the `useHistory` hook taught me to think about how to manage saving, undoing, and redoing actions.
+I had to really understand how to track changes and plan out user actions.

+### 📏 Coordinates and Measurements:

+- **Accuracy**: I've become better at working with shapes and points, like knowing if a point is inside a shape.
+This required careful measurements.
+- **Math Skills**: I used math functions to make sure everything was placed correctly and to calculate distances.

+### 🎨 Discovering Rough.js:

+- **New Tools**: I found out about Rough.js, which lets me make graphics look hand-drawn.
+This was a new and exciting tool for me.

+### 🔍 Deep Dive into Functions:

+- **Complex Functions**: I spent time understanding the `getSvgPathFromStroke` function, which turns drawing movements into smooth paths.

+### ✏️ Managing Points and Drawing:

+- **Working with Points**: I learned how to collect and use points from drawings, which involved understanding and managing data to reflect what the user does.

+### 🎣 React Hooks and Rendering:

+- **New Knowledge**: I learned about `useLayoutEffect`, which helps make sure changes are done before the screen updates.
+This was useful for certain drawing functions.

+### 🎡 Advanced Event Handling:

+- **User Interaction**: I worked with the wheel event listener, which allowed me to add zooming and panning features.
+This made the app more interactive and user-friendly.

+### 📈 Overall Growth:

+Each part of this project helped me understand more about building apps, managing complex information, and improving user experience.
+It was more than just making a tool.
+It was about solving problems, learning new things, and improving my skills for future work.

 ## 💭 How can it be improved?

 - Add more colors to the color picker.